Athens and Side Trips

 In Athens, it seems all roads pass through Syntagma Square.
-Today, people pour out of the city's busiest subway station into the café-filled square.
-Shady trees make the square a breezy and restful spot.
+Today, people pour out of the city's busiest subway station into this café-filled square.
+Shady trees make it a breezy and restful spot.

-Two hundred years ago Athens was just a humble town of about 8,000 huddled at the base of the Acropolis.
-But after Greece gained its independence from the Ottoman Turks in the early 1800s, it chose little but historic Athens to be its capital.
-This stately square was part of a grand project designed to make the town a suitable capital for the new nation.
+Two hundred years ago, Athens was just a humble town of about 8,000 huddled at the base of the Acropolis.
+But when the Greeks won their independence from the Ottoman Turks in the early 1800s, they chose little-but-historic Athens to be their capital.
+This stately square was part of a grand project designed to turn the town a suitable capital for the new nation.

-In 1843, a riotous crowd jammed this square demanding a Syntagma...or constitution.
-The king, giving a speech from this balcony, gave his people — whose ancestors invented the concept — democracy.
-And this place has been Syntagma Square or Constitution Square ever since.
+In 1843, a riotous crowd jammed this square demanding a syntagma (or "constitution").
+The king gave a speech from this balcony, granting his people — whose ancestors invented the concept — democracy.
+This place has been known as Constitution Square or Syntagma Square ever since.

 Today, the Royal Palace houses the Greek Parliament.
-The palace and the Tomb of the Unknown Warrior are guarded by the much-photographed Evzones.
+The palace and the Tomb of the Unknown Warrior are guarded by the much-photographed evzones.
 These flamboyant soldiers, with their distinctive strut, change at the top of each hour.
-They're clad in the traditional pleated kilt and pom-pom shoes made famous by the Evzones, mountain fighters who battled ferociously in Greece's early 19th-century War of Independence.
+They're clad in the traditional pleated kilt and pom-pom shoes made famous by the evzones.
+These mountain fighters battled ferociously in Greece's early 19th-century War of Independence.
 They claim the soldiers' outfits have 400 pleats — one for each miserable year of Turkish occupation (and don't you forget it).

 And recently, the city has curbed pollution, cleaned up and pedestrianized the streets, spiffed up the museums, and invested in one of Europe's better public transit systems.